Home > Volunteer > Volunteer Job Descriptions

 Clinic Assistants

 Clinic Assistants help the veterinary team with prepping for surgery, clinic procedures, nursing care and clean up.
 Interest and a comfort level working in a surgical setting, attention to detail and high cleanliness standards are a must, as is the ability to make a weekly, long-term (1 year+) commitment.
-Experience with correct animal restraint methods and medications a plus but not required.
-Volunteers will be up and down from floor level often and should be prepared for bending, squatting and lifting as part of this role.
-Volunteers must be 18 years of age for this role.

 Shelter Operations